The lovely Húsavík - the Whale Watching Capital of Iceland

 My grandmother and her 14 siblings were born in the grey house with the green roof :)

-Whale watching tours are very popular amongst guests visiting Iceland, and we Icelanders are just beginning to understand how much fun these tours actually are.
+Whale-watching tours are very popular among guests visiting Iceland, and we Icelanders are just beginning to understand how much fun they actually are.

-All the boats of North Sailing are lovely traditional, environmentally friendly oak fishing boats.
-On board, we all got bright orange 66 degrees North rain-coats and complimentary hot chocolate and cinnamon rolls Whale watching in Iceland
+All the boats in North Sailing's fleet are lovely traditional, environmentally friendly oak fishing boats.
+On board, we all got bright orange 66 degrees North rain coats and complimentary hot chocolate and cinnamon rolls.
+Whale watching in Iceland

 Whale spotted on the Reykjavík whale watching tour

-The tour lasted 3 hours and it was so much fun.
-We saw some Minke whales and White-beaked dolphins plus the smallest type of whales, about the size of a human being.
+The tour lasted 3 hours, and it was so much fun.
+We saw some Minke whales and White-beaked dolphins, plus the smallest type of whale, about the size of a human being.

-The tour guides said, that we were not going to the Zoo and one never knows what, if any, whales are going to show up.
+The tour guides said we were not going to the Zoo, and one never knows whether, if any, whales will show up.

-So you might see a Humpback whale jumping by the boat or you might see some fins and tails on your tour.
-But to me just sailing on the beautiful Skjálfandaflói bay was well worth it.
-It gave me an opportunity to see Húsavík, the birthplace of my grandmother, from a different angle.
+So you might see a Humpback whale jumping by the boat, or you might see some fins and tails on your tour.
+But to me, just sailing on the beautiful Skjálfandaflói bay was well worth it.
+It allowed me to see Húsavík, my grandmother's birthplace, from a different angle.

 Humpback whale in Iceland